 — Feb.
 26, 1993: A bomb in a van explodes in the underground World Trade Center garage in New York City, killing six people and injuring more than 1,000.
 Five extremists are eventually convicted.

 — Nov.
 7, 1983: A bomb blows a hole in a wall outside the Senate chamber at the Capitol in Washington.
 No one is hurt.
 Two leftist radicals plead guilty.

 — May 16, 1981: A bomb explodes in a men's bathroom at the Pan Am terminal at New York's Kennedy Airport, killing a man.
 A group calling itself the Puerto Rican Armed Resistance claims responsibility.
 No arrests are made.

 — Dec.
 29, 1975: A bomb hidden in a locker explodes at the TWA terminal at New York's LaGuardia Airport, killing 11 people and injuring 75.
 Palestinian, Puerto Rican and Croatian groups are suspected, but no arrests are made.

-— March 1, 1971: The Senate wing of the U.S. Capitol Building in Washington, D.C., is bombed by the radical left group Weather Underground.
+— Jan.
+29, 1975: The U.S. State Department building in Washington, D.C., is bombed by the radical left group Weather Underground.
 No one is killed.